siamkreative/motorcycleparts/README.md

 ## About
-This is an experiment is built with node.js, express, Bootstrap 4, the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) and ES6 template literals.
-This app lists the motorcycle parts that I have added/changed on my Yamaha MT-07, based on https://airtable.com/shrxx5mmDuAAjnc7J.
+This experiment was built with node.js, express, Parcel, Spectre, the fetch API and ES6 template literals.
+The data comes from [this Airtable](https://airtable.com/shrxx5mmDuAAjnc7J).

 ## Getting started
 First you need to create an `.env` file which will contain the following the [Airtable](https://airtable.com/) info: